Strawberry-Computer/vibe-compiler/bootstrap/vibec.md

   - `--test-cmd`: Command to execute tests after processing (default: `null`)
   - it should take `process.argv` as an argument and return an object with the parsed options
   - support both --option=value and --option value syntax
+  - for boolean flags, it should be true if the flag is present, false otherwise or if false is explicitly set, e.g. `--no-overwrite=false` or `--no-overwrite false`

 ## getPromptFiles
 - Scan `stacks/<stack>` for `###_*.md` files from an array of stacks.